 What is each way value betting?

-You may be familiar with the risk-free matched betting technique of each way arbing.
-This involves placing an EW bet at a bookmaker, then laying off on the exchange.
+You may be familiar with the risk free matched betting technique of each way arbing.
+This involves each way betting at a bookmaker, then laying off on a betting exchange.

 Each way value betting takes this to the next level.
-We accept a small level of risk in not hedging our selection.
-The risk is carefully considered, as we are looking to bet when the odds represent good value.
+You accept a small level of risk in not hedging your selection.
+You’re looking to bet when the odds represent good value.

-The key to this strategy is finding good value odds.
+The key is to find good value odds.

 Typically, the place odds will be favourable.
-We do not need to win every single bet using this strategy.
-Rather, we want to win enough bets over the long term to show a profit.
+You don’t need to win every single bet using this strategy.
+Rather, you want to win enough bets over the long term to show a profit.

-- Odds (minimum odds 7.00), as the value is in the place part of the bet
+- Odds (minimum odds 7.0) because the value is in the place part of the bet.

 - A percentage rating.
-This is the expected value.
-A good benchmark is 95%+.
+This shows the expected value.
+95%+ is a good benchmark.

-The tool compares the bookmaker odds for an each way bet against the win and place odds at the exchange.
+The tool compares bookmaker each way odds against the exchange win and place odds.

-Look at your results over a large sample size of at least 1,000 bets.
+Look at your results over at least 1,000 different bets.

 Betting account management

 Use gubbed accounts.
-You will be taking value from the bookmaker, so it makes sense not to use ‘healthy’ matched betting accounts.
+You’re taking value from the bookmaker.
+So, it makes sense not to use ‘not gubbed’ matched betting accounts.

-Betting on value each way horse is likely to increase your chances of a gubbing.
-Therefore, its best to use your gubbed betting accounts.
-Or even consider betting in shops.
+Each way value betting on horses is likely to increase your chances of a gubbing.
+So, it’s best to use your gubbed betting accounts.
+Or consider betting in shops.

-Many each way value bettors will report a healthy profit over time.
-However, there will be periods of variance along the way.
-Look at your overall figures over at least 1,000 bets.
+Each way value betting is all about a healthy profit over time.
+But, there will be periods of variance along the way.
+Look at your figures over at least 1,000 bets.

 This can be a useful value betting strategy.
-However, due to the small mathematical edge you’ll need a strong mindset to ride out any downswings.
+But, due to the small mathematical edge, you need a strong mindset to ride out any downswings.